 - What's it made out of?
 Look for a steering wheel lock made from a strong material for maximum durability (one made of steel, for example, will likely be more difficult to cut or pry off than one made of plastic).

 - Does it do more than just lock the steering wheel?
-Consider looking for a model that has a hook that connects your steering wheel to your clutch or brake pedal for added security.
+Consider looking for a model that has a hook connecting your steering wheel to your clutch or brake pedal for added security.

 Many vehicles come with built-in alarm systems, but if yours doesn't have one, you may want to consider having one professionally installed.
 There are a lot of different types of alarm systems out there (some come with automatic starters, lock/unlock fobs, and even mobile phone functionality that notifies you when your vehicle has been broken into).